 Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Relentless winter: storm chasing roundup January 1 - February 10
+Relentless winter: storm observing roundup January 1 - February 10

 This has been the most active winter season I've experienced in a long time.
 A relentless barrage of winter storms (with rarely more than 3 or 4 days of quiet in between) has meant I've made very little headway in several video projects that I had intended to work on over the winter.
 This roundup of the events so far this year - in which I've racked up over 3,800 miles - should explain why.